 Ballyhoo Grain ($45.50)

 Sitting on the River Moy in West Ireland, Connacht Distillery is an Irish- and American-owned operation, the first of its kind.
 The distillery makes a variety of spirits, including an Irish-American whiskey called Brothership and Ballyhoo grain Irish whiskey (an exclamation of joy or victory), which launched in 2018.
 The lightly-golden Ballyhoo first gives off notes of stone fruit before moving into a more botanical, herbaceous profile.
-It’s a warming, comforting spirit best shared with friends.
+It’s a warming, comforting spirit that should be shared with friends.

 The Quiet Man ($44)